hanabi/hanabi.github.io/Reference.md

   * Alice clues Bob number 2, which touches the blue 2 on slot 2.
   * Bob doesn't see any other 1's on *Finesse Position*.
 Thus, the number 2 clue must be a *Self-Finesse*, so he blind-plays red 1.
   * Cathy comes next.
 From her perspective, Bob should currently think that his slot 2 card is red 2 (instead of blue 2).
 If nothing else happens, Bob will go on to misplay that card.
-* From Cathy's perspective, there are 2 possible situations:
+* From Cathy's perspective, there are multiple possible interpretations, depending on the specifics:

 #### 1) A *Disease Bluff*